What To Bring Inside an Illinois Courtroom:

 What Should I Do If I’m Asked to Give Testimony?

 Should you be required to testify at your court appearance, remember to be honest, clear, and precise with your responses.
 Answer only the question that is asked of you.
 As a general rule, a simple “yes” or “no” is sufficient.
 Avoid lengthy replies.
 Do not tell a story.
 Do not elaborate beyond the scope of the question asked of you.
 Focus on the directions of the attorney in court and be respectful at all times of the Court and opposing counsel.
 Our team will provide additional guidance and will prep you ahead of time if you are expected to testify on a given court date.

 No matter what has occurred in your marriage, you will have to be present in court with your spouse at some point during your litigation.
 Especially in cases where domestic violence has occurred, this prospect can be very frightening.
 You may feel intimidated and fear the unknown.
 However, you can be assured that the Court has personnel such as sheriffs or bailiffs who are available to assist you should a confrontational situation arise in court.
 Further, if you believe your safety is at risk after your court appearance, you can seek an escort to walk with you while you leave the building.
-Additionally, our team members will do everything we can to look out for your safety as well.
+Additionally, our family law attorneys and team members will do everything we can to look out for your safety as well.